philipturner/openmm-metal/README.md

 python3 benchmark.py --test apoa1rf --seconds 15 --platform HIP
 ```

-OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `Metal`, and `HIP` platforms.
+OpenMM's current energy minimizer hard-codes checks for the `CUDA`, `OpenCL`, and `HIP` platforms.
 The Metal backend is currently labeled `HIP` everywhere to bypass this limitation.
 The plugin name will change to `Metal` once OpenMM provides integration internally.
 To prevent source-breaking changes, check for both the `HIP` and `Metal` backends in your client code.

 ---